Need help to narrow down a your home loan options? Speak to a licensed mortgage broker.

 Finally, in most states in Australia it is a requirement by law that your mortgage broker provide you with a Finance Broking Contract.
 To help you ensure your broker is doing their job correctly and keeping you informed, you should expect a contract which includes:

-- The loan amount you need.
+- The loan amount you're applying for.

-- The term of the loan and how many years it is.
+- The term of the loan.

 - The maximum repayment you will need to make, including all loan fees.

 - The maximum interest rate, including the revert rate if there is a honeymoon period.

 - The deadline for finance to be obtained.

 - An acknowledgment that your broker's recommendations were drawn from a range of lenders, but not necessarily from all lenders who offer the type of lending required.